porink0424/lang_contact/README.md

 bash organize_data.sh $natt $nval $cvoc $clen id1 id2 ...
 ```

-Then you will get the visualized results in `result_md` directory.
+Then you will get the visualized results as a markdown file in `result_md` directory.

 ### Get averaged results

+After making a markdown file, you can calculate averaged results by running:

 ```
 bash average.sh id1 id2 id3 ...